 Given recent events, many businesses and employers have been forced to change the way they work.
 It’s been a big learning curve for businesses of all sizes, and it seems that most companies are learning as they go.

 Bigger businesses are generally fortunate enough to invest in resources that make this transition a little easier.
-Unfortunately, for smaller businesses, there tends to be more of a DIY approach to this whole thing, and that can be hard to manage when you’re having to run your business while transitioning to a new way of doing things!
+Unfortunately, for smaller businesses, there tends to be more of a DIY approach to remote working, and that can be hard to manage when you’re having to run your business while transitioning to a new way of doing things!

-Remote working is something that we have done here for years at LYF Solutions®, with team members located all over the world.
-So we would like to share some tips and tricks from our experience with remote working as a small business.
+Working remotely is something that we have done here for years at LYF Solutions®, with team members located all over the world.
+So we would like to share our remote working tips and tricks from our experience with remote working as a small business.